dpzrz/SEC-335/Week2.md

 Running these nmap flags against the ports of the Windows box showed us alot of infromation and these falgs prove valuble in the process of Active Recon.

+During This lab there was alot of reasearching that had to be done in regards to xfreerdp.
+It wouldnt work after the initaial test and I had to research the issue and torubleshoot.
+Figuring out the issue invlolved a reinstallation and password change on the Windows box.